ttomtsis/DVDApplication/README.md

 * PUT `/api/dvds/{dvdID}` - Updates the quantity and genre of an existing DVD.
 * DELETE `/api/dvds/{dvdID}` - Deletes a DVD from the database.

+**Actuator**
+* GET `/server` - Provides a list of all actuator endpoints
+* GET `/server/info` - Returns basic information about the application
+* GET `/server/mappings` - Provides an exhaustive list and description of all the endpoints
+* GET `/server/health` - Return the server's running state
+* GET `/server/health/{*path}` - Provides information for the specified custom health metric
+* GET `/server/env` - Provides a list of all spring configured properties
+* GET `/server/env/{toMatch}` - Returns information about the specified property
+* GET `/server/loggers` - Provides a list of all available loggers
+* GET `/server/loggers/{name}` - Returns the logging level of a specific logger
+* GET `/server/metrics` - Provides a list of the supported application metrics
+* GET `/server/metrics/{MetricName}` - Returns the value of the specified metric